- Generation in Zoning mode and generation in Positioning Table mode

 - Creating and handling the layout areas in the editor

-- Creating areas
+- Creating layout areas

-- Handling the areas
+- Handling layout areas

-- Description window of the area
+- Description window of the layout area

-- Semantics associated with an area
+- Semantics associated with a layout area

 Editing pages: zoning mode